Global Threat Intelligence Report

 Scheduled Task/Job

-Using MITRE D3FEND™, the BlackBerry Threat Research and Intelligence team developed a complete list of countermeasures for the techniques observed during this reporting period, which is available in our public GitHub.
+Using MITRE D3FEND, the BlackBerry Threat Research and Intelligence Team has developed a complete list of countermeasures for the techniques observed during this reporting period, which is available in our public GitHub.
+Adversaries use the top three most well-known techniques to gather key information to conduct successful attacks.
+In the Applied Countermeasures section, we discuss some examples of their usage and useful information to monitor.
+The impact rating of the total of techniques and tactics can be seen in this figure.

 CylanceMDR Data

-This section of the report highlights several of the most common threat detections observed in CylanceMDR customer environments.
+This section of the report highlights the top interesting threat detections observed in CylanceMDR customer environments that were targeted by a threat during this reporting period.

 CylanceMDR Observations